Raul Jimenez update released by Wolves - Latest news on Mexico star

 Raul Jimenez, 29, suffered a fractured skull away at Arsenal in late November and underwent surgery to repair the damage.

-In recent weeks he has visited Wolves’ training ground and has been shown watching games from inside the stadium, and it now appears that he is stepping up his recovery.
+In recent weeks he has visited Wolves’ training ground and has been shown watching games from inside the stadium, and he is now stepping up his recovery.

+Wolves manager Nuno Espirito Santo says it is a case of when, not if, he returns.

+“Raul is progressing well,” Santo said.
+“Without a time schedule, he’s improving, he’s doing exercises now.
+It’s not a question of hoping, we are sure he’s coming back.
+At the right moment he will join us and that is good.”

 “Raul is five weeks since his surgery following a fractured skull and is doing some early fitness work, but still has a way to go, however things are going well,” Wolves said in a statement.